-A few months ago, I took a hot dog tour of West Virginia (the northern part of the state at least) and one of my main goals was finally trying the infamous Yann's.
-Known as the "hot dog nazi", Russell Yann serves up hot dogs from a tiny eight-seat shack with no hours and no sign, and a barebones menu of hot dogs, pepperoni rolls and "white" or "brown" bottles of milk.
+I took a hot dog tour of West Virginia (the northern part of the state at least) and one of my main goals was finally trying the infamous Yann's.
+Russell Yann serves up hot dogs from a tiny eight-seat shack with no hours and no sign, and a barebones menu of hot dogs, pepperoni rolls and "white" or "brown" bottles of milk.

 Unfortunately when I got there the place was closed - apparently a pretty common problem, but West Virginia culinary ambassador and Yann's devotee Joel H Brown was kind enough to send me a big box of Yann's dogs, fully dressed and frozen, along with very specific re-heating instructions (and a few pepperoni rolls).

-It's definitely a bummer to miss the whole "hot-dog-nazi" experience, but I also looked at it as a good experiment to see if this sort of thing still stood out as exceptional without the eccentric atmosphere and experience in person.
+It's definitely a bummer to not experience Yann's in person, but I also looked at it as a good experiment to see if this sort of thing still stood out as exceptional without the eccentric atmosphere and in person service.

 Yann's are small dogs, two or three bites at the most, with just a smear of sauce and a minimal bit of yellow mustard and onion almost underneath the dog.
 Something like 90 cents a piece, these are the types of dogs you eat by the dozen.
 To-go orders are wrapped in pairs with wax paper, allowing the flavors to meld, which is how mine arrived in the mail.
 I ate the first two in about 30 seconds.
 These things are for real.